nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Serge
     - Level 2 - Heal All
   - Glenn
-    - Level 2 - Heal All (Ignore this if you're buying Tablets)
+    - Level 2 - Heal All (Ignore this if you bought Tablets)
     - Level 1 - Strengthen / TurnBlue / Revive
   - Leena
     - Level 1 - EagleEye / TurnRed / TurnWhite **Cancel then Sort by Innate** / AquaBeam